zywkloo/CSI-MurderOnThe2ndFloor/README.md

 * Timeline viualization: A visualization web application shows the behaviour of all suspects according to the timeline on the 2D building layout.

-* Spatial viualization: Base on the the murder room input by the user, the suspect would be marked in the 3D box.
+* Spatial viualization: Based on the the murder room input by the user, the occurrence frequency of all supsects would be marked in the 3D box.

+Rather than offering a conclusion based on a specific given data, we offerd a data visualization tool to help the user (the police, the anayst) come up with their own judgement.

 ## What We learned
 - Learned how to discuss an unfamiliar problem with teammates from different programming backgrounds.